 Meetings: Third Monday of each month at 1PM from September through May in the Rollins Theater.
 Programs include demonstrations by Master Artists.

 Life long friendship have developed and members learn new techniques to enhance the beauty of this art.

-Meetings: We meet every Monday and Wednesday from 10:00 AM to 4:00 PM in the Arts and Crafts Building to stitch together for fellowship and to help one another with our projects.
-Beginners receive instructions and assistance from 10:00 AM to Noon.
+Meetings: We meet Monday through Thursday 9-11:30am in the Arts and Crafts Building to stitch together for fellowship and to help one another with our projects.
+Beginners can receive instructions and assistance with projects.